-Both the Bongará and Charlotte-Bongara projects are located in Peru, an advantageous geographical positioning that lowers their risk profile.
-Peru is a well-established and attractive mining jurisdiction with clear permitting regulations.
-The communities in the area are receptive to mining projects which create local jobs and improve infrastructure.
-Reclamation and remediation efforts in the past have left positive associations and laid the groundwork for a rewarding and mutually-beneficial relationship going forward.
+Both the Bongará and Charlotte-Bongara projects are located in Peru a well-established and attractive mining jurisdiction with clear permitting regulations.
+The communities in the area are receptive to mining projects because they create jobs and improve infrastructure.
+Reclamation and remediation efforts have also left positive associations and laid the groundwork for a rewarding and mutually-beneficial relationship going forward.

-The Bongará Zinc Mine encompasses 8,000 hectares, with high grade zinc oxide mineralization appearing over 1.2 kilometres.
-The mine has delivered value before with the former operator having mined 148,000 tonnes of zinc here between 2007 and 2008 and increase of almost 50,000 tonnes more than they anticipated.
-Zinc One is confident that the current historical resource estimate undervalues the mine because of the disparity in what was anticipated and what was actually mined.
+The Bongará zinc mine encompasses 8,000 hectares, with high-grade zinc oxide mineralization appearing over 1.2 kilometers.
+The mine has delivered value before with the former operator having mined 148,000 tonnes of zinc here between 2007 and 2008, an increase of almost 50,000 tonnes more than they anticipated.
+Zinc One is confident that the current historical resource estimate undervalues the mine because of the disparity between what was anticipated and what was actually mined.

-Zinc deposits in the 98th percentile for grade
+Zinc deposits in the ninety-eighth percentile for grade

 Historic estimates place the zinc grade at over 20 percent.
-This level of grade is rare, putting the Bongará deposits in the 98th percentile globally.
-Once back in production, the Bongará project will rank among the world’s highest-grade zinc mines allowing for near-term cash flow that will enable Zinc One to advance other targets.
+This level of grade is rare, putting the Bongará deposits in the ninety-eighth percentile globally.
+Once back in production, the Bongará project could rank among the world’s highest-grade zinc mines allowing for near-term cash flow that will enable Zinc One to advance other targets.

-It can be challenging to extract zinc from non-sulphide ores, but the Bongará Mine has an impressive recovery rate: the mine’s previous operator saw a greater than 90 percent recovery for its zinc oxide mineralization.
+It can be challenging to extract zinc from non-sulfide ores, but the Bongará mine has an impressive recovery rate: the mine’s previous operator saw a greater than 90 percent recovery for its zinc oxide mineralization.
 They used a Waelz kiln, the same simple processing method Zinc One plans to use.
 The company expects to see a similarly impressive recovery because the metallurgy is proven.

 High value per tonne

-“The high-grade Bongará Zinc-Oxide Project will be our major focus in the near term.
-We also firmly believe that there is substantial upside for additional high-grade, zinc-oxide mineralization along the six-kilometre long trend of the known mineralization from Mina Grande in the southeast to Charlotte Bongará to the northwest,” said Walchuck.
+“The high-grade Bongará zinc-oxide project will be our major focus in the near term.
+We also firmly believe that there is substantial upside for additional high-grade, zinc-oxide mineralization along the six-kilometer-long trend of the known mineralization from Mina Grande in the southeast to Charlotte Bongará to the northwest,” said Walchuck.

-In parallel with sampling work conducted in 2017 and early 2018, which confirmed high grade values across the Bongarita, Mina Chica, Mina Grande Sur and Mina Grande Norte zones, Zinc One launched its drilling program in January 2018.
-Drilling continued to validate these results, showing high grade intersections across three of the four areas.
+Sampling work conducted in 2017 and early 2018 confirmed high-grade values across the Bongarita, Mina Chica, Mina Grande Sur and Mina Grande Norte zones.
+Zinc One’s 2018 drilling program continued to validate these results, showing high-grade intersections across three of the four areas.

-Results included 2.4 metres of 38.1 percent zinc at Bongarita, 21 metres of 27.5 percent zinc at the Mina Chica zone, as well as 20.5 metres of 34.3 percent zinc and 8.2 metres of 42.7 percent zinc at Mina Grande Sur.
+Results included 2.4 meters of 38.1 percent zinc at Bongarita, 21 meters of 27.5 percent zinc at the Mina Chica zone, as well as 20.5 meters of 34.3 percent zinc and 8.2 meters of 42.7 percent zinc at Mina Grande Sur.

-The Charlotte Bongará Project is primarily where Zinc One sees its blue sky potential.
-Some 3,115 hectares in size, the area has already been subject to extensive upside exploration.
+The Charlotte Bongará project is primarily where Zinc One sees its blue-sky potential.
+Approximately 3,115 hectares in size, the area has already been subject to extensive upside exploration.

 Past exploration shows promise

-Approximately 95 drill holes from previous programs across 7,722 metres have shown high grade near-surface drill intercepts of zinc oxides: 29.5 percent zinc across 15.5 metres, 26.1 percent zinc across 12.5 metres, and 29.7 percent zinc across 11.5 metres.
-Zinc One benefits from all previous research and exploration in the area, which should allow the company to expedite its future development and permitting.
+Approximately 95 drill holes from previous programs across 7,722 meters have shown high-grade near-surface drill intercepts of zinc oxides: 29.5 percent zinc across 15.5 meters, 26.1 percent zinc across 12.5 meters, and 29.7 percent zinc across 11.5 meters.
+Zinc One benefits from all previous research and exploration in the area, which should allow the company to expedite development and permitting.

-Dr. Bill Williams is an economic geologist with extensive experience in South America.
-He is a former Chief Executive Officer, Director and President of Orvana Minerals Corp. and since leaving that company in 2013, he has been a consultant to the mining industry.
+Bill Williams is an economic geologist with extensive experience in South America.
+He is a former CEO, Director and President of Orvana Minerals Corp.
+Since leaving that company in 2013, he has been a consultant to the mining industry.
 Prior to joining Orvana Minerals, he was a Vice President for Phelps Dodge Exploration.
-He holds a PhD, Economic Geology from the University of Arizona.
+He holds a PhD in Economic Geology from the University of Arizona.

 Greg Crowe is a professional geologist with more than 35 years of exploration, business and entrepreneurial experience throughout North America, Latin America, Africa and Southeast Asia.
 Since August 2016, Crowe has served as Chief Executive Officer, President and director of Silver One Resources Inc., a mineral exploration company with silver projects in Mexico.
 Previously, Crowe served as a director, Chief Executive Officer and President of Entrée Gold Inc., a mining company listed on the TSX, from May 2003 to November 2015.
 Crowe was also co-founder and President of Azimuth Geological Inc., a private consulting company specializing in exploration and management services for junior and major mining companies such as Rio Algom Ltd., the Prime Group and Westmin Resources Limited.